MarcosPampuch/Hilab_exercice/README.md

   3. Qual o tweet mais longo em número de caracteres para cada regra?
 E o mais curto?

- To execute de queries, the methods of database.py are also used.
+ To execute the queries, some methods of database.py are also used.

  ## Observations